 - Personal volunteer work

-- Services not paid for by the municipality (e.g., wedding ceremonies)
+- Services not paid for by the municipality (for example, wedding ceremonies)

 When to Complete a New Record of Activities